 Therefore we aim to ensure that:

-• we deal with your complaint promptly, politely and, where appropriate, informally (for example, by telephone)
+- We respond to your complaint promptly, politely and, where appropriate, informally (for example, by telephone) within 15 days.

-This documents will explain how to make a complaint about any aspect of the service that Student Community Action provides.
+This document will explain how to make a complaint about any aspect of the service that Student Community Action provides.

 When should I complain?